 - Weight gain

 - Hair loss

 Vitamin D deficiency in babies and children can lead to a disease called Rickets.
-It is a serious bone problem causing bowed legs.
-Dr. Jenkins says low vitamin D levels in children have also been associated with allergies, asthma and eczema.
-In adults, it can lead to osteoporosis or osteopenia (soft bones).
+It's a serious bone problem causing bowed legs.
+Dr. Ropte says low vitamin D levels in children are also associated with allergies, asthma and eczema.
+In adults, it can lead to osteoporosis (weak/brittle bones) or osteopenia (soft bones).

 How Much Vitamin D Do I Need Per Day?